NinjaBunny9000/barebones-twitch-bot/README.md

 nick: <your account name>
 volume: 50 # 0 to 100
 prefix: ! # the prefix for your commands
-greeting: /me is ready to squak # sent when you connect to chat
+greeting: /me is ready to gossip # sent when you connect to chat
 tracks:
   hey listen: listen.mp3
   thank you: thankyou.mp3